 The Artist-In-Residence will spend two weeks immersed in the natural and cultural resources of the Catoctin Mountains.
 During this residency, the artist will produce a novel work and share the artistic process with the public.
+There is no stipend.

 The Catoctin Forest Alliance, Inc. conservation area (namely: Catoctin Mountain and areas within two miles of its base, from the Pennsylvania border to the edge of Frederick) boasts many compelling subjects.
 Here the artist may find many historic sites, farms, quaint villages, rivers and streams, waterfalls, lakes, and other scenic views.
 Beneath the attractive scenery lies a wealth of modern social subjects: development and conservation, wildlife restoration, suburban sprawl, poverty and affluence, disappearing traditions, ethnic diversity, and plenty more.

 The Summer residency is in Cunningham Falls State Park.
 The hardy artist occupies a campsite with electrical hookups suitable for tent or trailer (up to 26 feet).For all residences, the artist needs to bring their own bedding, towels, food, and any art supplies.
 For the summer residences, the artist will need to bring a tent or trailer.
 A park ranger will provide orientation to the area and discuss sharing the artistic process with the public.